 Why couldn’t God have used the process of evolution to create?
 After all, God can do anything.
 The short answer is that He could have, but He didn’t.
 Creation using evolution denies who God is according to the Bible.

 Since He has all power, He didn’t have to stretch out creation over eons of time.
 He is capable of creating the universe in an instant.

 The fossil record as interpreted by evolutionists includes extinctions, misfits, dead ends and other evidences of poor planning.
 An omniscient God is not going to use trial and error to get creation right.
 He always gets everything right the first time.
 For example, He wouldn’t allow dinosaurs to reign for supposedly millions of years just to wipe them out and start over again with mammals.

 The fossil record as interpreted by evolutionists displays a harsh world filled with storm and upheaval, disease and famine, struggle for existence and violent death—and this over millions of years even before sin entered into the world.
 Therefore, a God who created through evolution could not be a God of love.

-The Creator God is a God of grace.
+God is a God of grace.

 Here we see the struggle for survival in contrast to the grace of God.

 “For Christ also hath once suffered for sins, the just for the unjust, that he might bring us to God.” — 1 Peter 3:8

 The fittest one died for us the unfit, the worthy for the unworthy, the just for the unjust.